DirkHoffmann/Win32-OpenSSH-Wiki/Install-Win32-OpenSSH.md

 * Uninstall:
 `winget uninstall "openssh beta"`

+Microsoft has published instructions to [Get started with OpenSSH for Windows](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui#install-openssh-for-windows) in 2024.

 ## Install Win32 OpenSSH (test release)

+The following lines describe manual installation, which works for all system, including older ones.
+Note that a semi-automatic [installation with MSI](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH-Using-MSI) is available, which you are likely to prefer.
+Instructions below do _not_ apply to that installation.

 1. Win32-OpenSSH Github releases can be installed on Windows 7 and up.
 1. Note [these considerations](https://github.com/PowerShell/Win32-OpenSSH/wiki/Various-Considerations) and [project scope](https://github.com/PowerShell/Win32-OpenSSH/wiki/Project-Scope) first.